M2 Physics, Engineering and Chemistry for Biology

 Part II: Intermolecular interactions

 This course is a general introduction to the world of soft matter.
 In particular, we will use the tools of Statistical Mechanics to discuss the equilibrium, the dynamical and mechanical properties of soft matter systems and we will explore different applications ranging from Material Science to Biophysics.
-Bibliographie
+Bibliography

 Evaluation Continue Intégrale